AlmigthyMatheus/MarketPulse_Tracker/README.md

   ![Web Scraper Result](images/web-scraper.png)

 **Explanation:**
-The web scraper gathers data from the provided URL (in this case, Wikipedia) and extracts information such as the title, which is used as a fallback if the Amazon API does not return a title.
-The raw JSON data can be expanded and viewed in the dashboard.
+The web scraper collects data from the provided URL (Wikipedia) and extracts key information, which is then displayed in JSON format and processed into a data table. 📊

 ### B. AliExpress